AraHaan/github-vs-bitbucket/README.md

 7. Supports all different types of documentation formats. (supports RST and other formats that are not Markdown)

-8. Any private REpositories must be paid for with $$$.
+8. Any private Repositories must be paid for with $$$.

 ## BitBucket